milonmaze/privacy-terms-observatory/cloud.google.com/terms/cloud-privacy-notice.md

 Rate and review
 Google Cloud Privacy Notice

+Note that the below notice will replace the current Google Cloud Privacy Notice on July 1, 2021.
+The current notice can be found here.

-Effective Date: November 27, 2020
+Effective Date: July 1, 2021

-Last modified: December 07, 2020
+Last modified: May 30, 2021 | Previous Versions

-This Privacy Notice describes how we collect and process your personal information in relation to Google Workspace and Google Cloud Platform (together, “Cloud Services”).
+This Google Cloud Privacy Notice describes how we collect and process your personal information in relation to Google Workspace, Google Workspace for Education and Google Cloud Platform (together, “Cloud Services”).

 We offer Cloud Services either directly or via our authorized partners.
 Where we refer to our customers in this notice, we also mean our partners and their customers.